d-bucur/awesome-bevy/readme.md

 # Development
 - [GitHub CI Template](https://github.com/bevyengine/bevy_github_ci_template): Get started with GitHub actions for CI/CD.
 Includes publishing to itch.io
 - [VSCode snippets for Bevy](https://github.com/pixldev/bevy-snippets): Save time on typing repetitive code
-- [VSCode snippets](https://github.com/d-bucur/dotfiles/blob/main/.config/Code/User/snippets/rust.json): My personal VSCode snippets for Bevy and Rust in general
+- [My VSCode snippets](https://github.com/d-bucur/dotfiles/blob/main/.config/Code/User/snippets/rust.json): My personal VSCode snippets for Bevy and Rust in general

 # Games
 ## Bevy Game jams
 Most of the games developed for the jam are open source and are a great way to see some real world usage of the engine.
 Keep in mind that they are a bit harder to read than specific examples since they have the context of a more complex project.
-And they might not always be the best practices for writing code as game jams are relatively short and people often have to do nasty workarounds to meet the deadline.
+And they might not always be the best practices for writing code as game jams are relatively short and people often do nasty workarounds to meet the deadline.

 - https://itch.io/jam/bevy-jam-1
 - https://itch.io/jam/bevy-jam-2